ybur-yug/fast_fuzzy_search_in_phoenix_and_ecto/README.md

 ...
 ```

-Let's break this down like we have the rest.
+Let's break this down like we have the rest of these code snippets.

 First, we set up a basic `SELECT` query.
 We also alias the modules `Todo` and `Repo` for simple access.